 Option (8) network 2 is called inter FC IP address, it allows the FC's in the frame to talk to each other.
-For Option (7) the IP address of the redundant FC's inter FC IP address is set and the remote IP address for redundant FC is the inter FC IP address of the main FC.
-Remote IP address has to be set in both FC's after you have saved and exited the menu, the frame controller will need to be restarted.
+For Option (7) the Inter FC IP address of the redundant FC's is the remote IP address for main FC and the Inter FC IP address of main FC is the remote IP address for redundant FC.
+Remote IP address has to be set in both FC's.
+After the config is saved and exited the menu, the frame controller will need to be rebooted.